 SAD, MAD, and GLAD

-Golfers need to learn how to control the first two, because the feelings of “sad” and “mad” take a lot of emotional energy from the body.
-To be “glad” demonstrates a calm state of feeling positive, strong and happy which gives energy back and fuels your passion for more golf.
+Hockey Players need to learn how to control the first two, because the feelings of “sad” and “mad” take a lot of emotional energy from the body.
+To be “glad” demonstrates a calm state of feeling positive, strong and happy which gives energy back and fuels your passion for more.

-Lately in sport that is a lot of emotional drama and attention getting.
-This simply indicates a weak self esteem that you need to be comforted, paid attention to every time some little thing happens with your game, as well as personal life.
+Lately in sport there is a lot of emotional drama and attention getting.
+This simply indicates a weak self esteem that you need to be comforted, paid attention to every time some little thing happens on the ice or in your personal life.
 It is easier to vent, criticize or struggle than actually change yourself, grow and come up with your own solutions.

 Emotional control is learned, modelled and supported to reach an even higher potential.

 This section of your mental training is about how you can develop a very strong emotional landscape that once again leads to consistent performance.
-When you face a tough challenge in your sport, imagine using these tools to get through it and also come back better than ever!
+When you face a tough challenge in your sport of hockey,imagine using these tools to get through it and also come back better than ever!

 Coach Lorie calls these (17) collective skills, your emotional landscape.
 In this case you build your landscape as an essential part of building a better brain.
-The idea is that these elements make up a foundation for coping with change, adversity, injury and outside pressures to consistently perform well out on the course.
+The idea is that these elements make up a foundation for coping with change, adversity, injury and outside pressures to consistently perform well on the ice everyday.

 The brain can store certain responses over time to situations that are both good and bad.
-Golfers need to store emotions that add to their game, not take away from their overall focus and concentration for certain shots such as the approach and making that critical putt.
+Hockey Players need to store emotions that add to their game, not take away from their overall focus and concentration of skills like passing, forecheck, shooting, getting open for example.

 Below is a list of emotional reactions.
 Please complete the exercise for yourself and then send me your feedback.

 Coach Lorie has placed these in perspective to emotional reactions that are considered by humans as either positive to negative.
-Please decide which emotions are commonly triggered for you as a developing golfer or professional.
+Please decide which emotions are commonly triggered for you as a developing hockey players.

 Please read the following (3)expert statements to learn more.